techscientist/musicmood.me/README.md

 For development, we recomend [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

-Afer, go to the project folder and run:
+After, go to the project folder and run:

 ```
 ~$ vagrant up